-New York & Connecticut Alimony Lawyer
+New York & Connecticut Alimony Support Lawyer

-Maintenance, support and alimony are different terms (used interchangeably herein), yet they all refer to the same thing: the forms of payment made from one party to another after separation, during the divorce process, and after the divorce proceeding has been finalized.
+Maintenance, support, and alimony are different terms (used interchangeably herein), yet they all refer to the same thing: the forms of payment made from one party to another after separation, during the divorce process, and after the divorce proceeding has been finalized.
 New York and Connecticut alimony is intended to ensure there is economic parity between the parties, to the fullest extent possible.
 There is no simple answer to whether or not spousal support will be awarded by the court and in what amount.
 It is based largely on one party’s needs and the other party’s ability to pay.

-Fairfield County Connecticut Alimony Law
+Fairfield County, CT Alimony Law

-- How long the marriage lasted
+- How long did the marriage last

 - The age and health of each of the spouses